socomsystems/documentation/admin_manual/configuration_user/user_auth_ldap.rst

   * Example: *uid*

 Override UUID detection
-  By default, Nextcloud auto-detects the UUID attribute.
+  By default, cyfrSpaces auto-detects the UUID attribute.
 The UUID attribute is used to uniquely identify LDAP users and groups.
 The internal username will be created based on the UUID, if not specified otherwise.